-How you can help: The more members we have, the stronger the case for restoring the Dublin court to play will be.
+The more members we have, the stronger the case for restoring the Dublin court to play will be.
 If you would like one day to play on Dublin's historic court, please consider joining the IRTA to support our campaign.
-A membership form is available on the contact details page.
+A membership form is available on the contact details page, which also includes details on how to make a donation to cover our costs in campaigning for the restoration of the Dublin court to play.
 Thank you.

 The Irish Real Tennis Association's main focus is the restoration of the Dublin real tennis court.
 The court was built in 1885 by Sir Edward Guinness, and hosted the 1890 world championship.
 It was played on until 1939, when it was bequeathed to the Irish State, to be used as a real tennis court.
 Sadly, this wish was not followed, and the court is not currently playable.

 May, 2023: The court is currently included in a (second) planning application by the Commissioners for Public Works to create a Children's Science Centre.
 This application is largely a re-submission of the 2016 application, updated (among other differences) to incorporate the condition imposed by An Bord Pleanála in 2016 that “The developer shall submit a detailed proposal to the planning authority for the temporary reinstatement of the penthouse galleries and any other essential features required for playing Real Tennis matches.”
 Indeed, the new application states “The An Bord Pleanála conditions of the 2016 grant of permission relating to the Real Tennis Court have been fully incorporated into this new application”, and “The Real Tennis Court building will be refurbished including the restoration of the tennis court (to a playable condition), and to facilitate space for temporary displays and exhibitions.”